 25 Stowaways Found In Refrigerated Container On U.K.-Bound Ship

-Dutch authorities say that a group of 25 stowaways were found in a refrigerated container on board on a cargo ship bound for the U.K. on Tuesday.
+Dutch authorities say that a group of 25 stowaways were found in a refrigerated container onboard a cargo ship bound for the U.K. on Tuesday.

 The ship, which according to local media is the Britannia Seaways, has returned to port in Vlaardingen.
 Local authorities said in a statement that the people are receiving medical assistance.

 The local government said it received word from the Denmark-flagged ship that nobody died in the incident.
-The emergency coordination organization Rjinmond Veilig stated that two people were transported to the hospital for more treatment, and 23 have been transferred to a police location.
+The emergency coordination organization Rjinmond Veilig stated that two people were transported to a hospital for more treatment, and 23 have been transferred to a police location.

 Based on information from Marine Traffic, which tracks ships, Britannia Seaways left the port in The Netherlands at 3:43 p.m. local time and returned at 7:29 p.m.
-It's not clear how the stowaways were discovered, or if that was the reason the ship turned around.
+It's not clear how the stowaways were discovered or whether that was the reason the ship turned around.

 The ship was being searched by dogs looking for anyone who might still be on there, according to Rijnmond Veilig.